 If the Basilisk had the freedom of that level of the Castle, there might have been ossified snake droppings, lying about, but there would have been no bones.
 Admittedly, we were never actually told that the Basilisk has been eating rats for 1000 years, we saw the bones and were expected to draw our own conclusions.
 The obvious conclusion which most readers have been invited to draw is a conclusion that does not make any kind of zoological sense.

 The best retrofit that I can think of is that since Riddle had to call the Basilisk into the Chamber, and it entered from a hidden passage through a statue which did not open until it was addressed in Parseltongue, the Basilisk did not actually live in the Chamber at all, and that from its own lair it had access to the lake and has spent the past millennium feeding on the lake fauna.
 Snakes can hold their breath under water for an amazing length of time.
 It is probably only thanks to the merpeople’s vigilance that it never got past them to the surface.
 (Hm.
 Maybe that is the real function of that giant squid.
 Salazar left it to keep the Basilisk from getting out into the grounds and raising havoc.)
-And the Basilisk’s fatal glance may very well not work through the distortions of water.
+And the Basilisk’s fatal glance may very well not work through the distortions, or the density of water.

 • • • •